mdtanker/polartoolkit/docs/contribute.md

     make format
     make check

 Fix issues shown in `make check`.
 If lines are too long, split them.
-If they are urls, and you want flake8 to ignore the line, ad `# noqa` at the end of the line.
+If they are urls, and you want flake8 to ignore the line, add `# noqa` at the end of the line.

 ### Check the build manually